benimmerman/Big-Data-ETL-Pipeline/README.md

 You will also need to set up an AWS EMR cluster.
 Airflow will give the EMR cluster all of its PySpark arguments from the midterm_dag.py file, and the EMR will run the file midterm_workflow.py to transform the data from the csv files.
 Once the process is complete, new parquet files will be created with the transformed data and sent to a new S3 bucket.

-When the parquet files are successfully uploaded to the output S3 bucket, AWS tools like Athena and Glue are used to help visualize the data in Superset or Power BI to create tables and charts for analysis
+When the parquet files are successfully uploaded to the output S3 bucket, AWS tools like Athena and Glue can be used to help visualize the data in Superset or Power BI to create tables and charts for analysis.